paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/1. Programming Fundamentals and the Web/P2 - Build a Portfolio Site/README.md

 # Build a Portfolio Site
 > by Paulina Grunwald

-This project is a part of [Udacity's Full Stack Nanodegree] program](https://www.udacity.com/nanodegree).
+This project is a part of [Udacity's Full Stack Nanodegree program](https://www.udacity.com/nanodegree).
 For this project, I have built a personal portfolio website.
-I was provided a design mockup as a PDF-file, and had to replicate the design in HTML and CSS.
+I was provided a design mockup as a PDF-file.
+My task was to replicate the design using HTML and CSS.
 Developing the portfolio website included display of images, adding description and links to completed project through the course of my Nanodegree programe.
-I have roughly followed design mockup provided by Udacity but added many additional functionalities especially using Boostrap 4, jquery and javascript.
+I have roughly followed mockup design provided by Udacity.
+I have added many additional functionalities using Boostrap 4, jquery and javascript.

 ## Table of contents